MuhammadMustafa223/Visualization/README.md

 # Visualization
-A repository showcasing the required exercise for the Visualization course, focusing on data visualization techniques and analysis.
+A repository showcasing the required exercise for the Visualization 2024 summer course, focusing on data visualization techniques and analysis.